 - Do I need to fill the cracks and holes before sealing?
 If the driveway’s cracks and gaps are huge, using a sealer alone won’t be effective.
 You will have to use a crack filler before calculating the amount of sealer required.

-- What type of driveway sealer do I need?
+- There are different types of driveway sealers such as asphalt or concrete sealers available on the market.
+What type of driveway sealer do you need?
 After knowing the amount of sealer to apply, you should purchase the right sealer.
 Some driveway sealers have formulas for older driveways, and others contain formulas for newer driveways.
 Get the right sealer for excellent results.

 From now onwards, you don’t have to guess the amount of driveway sealer that you need.
 Calculate the driveway sealer that you need and buy the right type of sealer for your driveway.
 A driveway sealer helps to maintain and beautify your concrete over a long period.
 We hope that you have got the information you’ve been looking for.
 All the best as you restore your driveway!